-8.5 Geriatric Use Clinical studies of sapropterin dihydrochloride in patients with PKU did not include patients aged 65 years and older.
-It is not known whether these patients respond differently than younger patients.
+\Error bars indicate 95% confidence int 8.5 Geriatric Use Clinical studies of sapropterin dihydrochloride in patients with PKU did not include patients aged 65 years

-10 OVERDOSAGE sapropterin dihydrochloride clinical trial received a single sapropterin dihydrochloride dose of 4,500 mg (36 mg/kg) instead of 2,600 mg (20 mg/kg).
-The patient reported mild headache and mild dizziness immediately after taking the dose; both symptoms resolved within 1 hour with no treatment intervention.
-There were no associated laboratory test abnormalities.
+10 OVERDOSAGE Two unintentional overdosages with sapropterin dihydrochloride have been reported.
+One adult patient in a sapropterin dihydrochloride clinical trial received a single sapropterin dihydrochloride dose of 4,500 mg (36 mg/kg) instead of 2,600 mg (20 mg/kg).
+The patient reported mild headache and mild dizzines: immediately after taking the dose; both symptoms resolved within 1 hour with no treatment There were no associated laboratory test abnormalities.
 The patient suspended therapy for 24 hours and then restarted sapropterin dihydrochloride with no reports of abnormal signs or symptoms.
-In post one pediatric patient received sapropterin dihydrochloride doses of 45 mg/kg per day instead of 20 mg/kg per day.
-The patient reported hyperactivity that began at an unspecified time after overdosage and resolved after the sapropterin dihydrochloride dose was reduced to 20 mg/kg per day.
-In a clinical study to evaluate the effects of sapropterin dihydrochloride on cardiac repolarization, a single supra-therapeutic dose of 100 mg/kg (5 times the maximum recommended dose) was administ 54 healthy adults.
+In postmarketing one pediatric patient received sapropterin dihydrochloride doses of 45 mg/kg per day instead of 20 mg/kg pe day.
+The patient reported hyperactivity that began at an unspecified time after overdosage and re after the sapropterin dihydrochloride dose was reduced to 20 mg/kg per day.
+In a clinical study to evaluate the effects of sapropterin dihydrochloride on cardiac repolarization, a single supra-therapeutic dose of 100 mg/kg (5 times the maximum recommended dose) was administered to 54 healthy adults.
 No serious adverse reactions were reported during the study.
-The only adverse results are reactions were reported during the study. reported in more than 1 subject who received the supra-therapeutic dose were upper abdominal pain (6%) and dizziness (4%).
-A dose-dependent shortening of the QT interval was observed (see Clinical Pharmacology activator).
+The only adverse reactions reported in more than 1 subject who received the supra-therapeutic dose were upper abdominal pain (6%) and dizziness (4%).
+A dose-dependent shortening of the QT interval was observed [see Clinical Pharmacology activator).
 Sapropterin dihydrochloride, the active pharmaceutical ingredient in sapropterin dihydrochloride powder for oral solution, is a synthetic preparation of the dihydrochloride salt of naturally occurring tetrahydrobiopterin (BH4).
 Sapropterin dihydrochloride is a white to pale yellow color powder.